ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 ## Testing in Production

-Once more we have to test the publication, now in Production mode (In this section I am using a different example from the previous one, but the ideas apply).
-To automate the testing process, we create a separated project:
+Once more we have to test the publication, now in Production mode To automate the testing process, we create a separated project:

 ```
-[~/.../src/github-actions-learning]$ ls -l
+[~/.../creating-and-publishing-a-node-js-module-not-submodule]$ ls -l
-drwxr-xr-x  16 casiano  staff  512 27 mar 11:47 lexer-generator
+drwxr-xr-x  13 casiano  wheel    416 26 sep  2017 scapegoat
-[~/.../src/github-actions-learning]$ mkdir test-lexer-generator
+~/.../src/github-actions-learning]$ mkdir prueba-scapegoat
 ```

 and move to it:

 ```
-[~/.../src/github-actions-learning]$ cd test-lexer-generator/
+[~/.../src/github-actions-learning]$ cd prueba-scapegoat/
 [~/.../github-actions-learning/test-lexer-generator(master)]$ cat package.json
 ```